vmware-archive/AndroidIntelliJStarter/README.md

 Based on IntelliJ 10.5

+#Android
+Download the latest Mac SDK from here: http://developer.android.com/sdk/index.html Unzip to ~/
+Add the android tools to the PATH.
+Assuming th SDK Dir is in ~/android-sdk-mac_x86:

+     echo "export PATH='$PATH:$HOME/android-sdk-mac_x86/tools'" >> $HOME/.bash_pivotal

+Make sure it works by running the `android` command:

+     android

+Download all of the SDKs you think you need, with or without the Google APIs.
+If you think you will use Google Maps then install the Google APIs.

+Note: This project assumes you have SDK Platform Android 2.1 installed.
+You can change this in `default.properties`

+# Bootstrapping AndroidIntelliJStarter
+Create your local.properties

+     android update project -p .

+*If this fails* with the following error then you do not have the SDK installed referenced in default.properties.
+Update default.properties or install the SDK specified there.

+     Error: The project either has no target set or the target is invalid.
+     Please provide a --target to the 'android update' command.

-# Robolectric:
+# Robolectric
-robolectric starts out as a read-only submodule of pivotal/robolectric (HEAD).
+robolectric starts out as a read-only submodule of http://github.com/pivotal/robolectric (HEAD).

-## To initialize robolectric:
+## Initializing Robolectric
-    git submodule init
+    git submodule update --init
+    (cd submodules/robolectric && git checkout master)
     (cd submodules/robolectric && ant clean test) # make sure it runs

 ## Forking Robolectric
-At this time we recommend forking robolectric for your project.
+We recommend forking robolectric for your project.

 Start by removing the default pivotal/robolectric

-1. Delete the relevant line from the .gitmodules file.
+Delete the relevant line from the .gitmodules file.
-2. Delete the relevant section from .git/config.
+Delete the relevant section from .git/config.
-3. Clean up git and directories:
+Clean up git and directories

      git rm --cached submodules/robolectric
      rm -rf submodules
-    See "Robolectric" above, but use your own robolectric repository git uri.

 Add your own fork

     git submodule add git://github.com/***YOUR-REPO-HERE***/robolectric.git submodules/robolectric
     git submodule init
-    cd submodules/robolectric
     (cd submodules/robolectric && ant clean test)